sjbiaga/pisc/akka/README.md

 This method invokes `generate` recursively (which in turn may invoke `scheme`).
 It has two parameters:

-1. `behavior: Term.Apply` - this is a thunk to a method used solely by guarded replication leaves to repeat their behavior after the prefixes and just before the guard
+1. `behavior: Term.Name` - this is a (parameterless `def` which returns a) thunk: a closure to a method used solely by guarded replication leaves to repeat their behavior after the prefixes and just before the guard

 1. `callback: (List[Stat], Term.Apply | List[Stat]) => Unit` this is a function which
    must be called once, that captures the body of the definition returned by `generate`